Sicilian Translator

 For example, one puzzled user asked what a fraggant is.
 It's my new word for any annoyingly incorrect combination of subword units.

-Because we have less parallel training data, we have to use more subword splitting, so our model produces more fraggants.
+Because we had less parallel training data, we had to use more subword splitting, so our model produced more fraggants.
 Reducing the vocabulary with subword splitting makes it possible to train a translator with only a few thousand lines of parallel text.
 But it also returns a lot of fraggants.

-Once we have assembled more parallel text, we will need less subword splitting to train a good model, yielding better translation quality and fewer fraggants.
+Now that we have collected enough parallel text, we need less subword splitting to train a good model, yielding better translation quality and fewer fraggants.

 Translation Domain